 The Junior High Mathematics Contest (JHMC) is an IMSA-sponsored math contest that consists of three formal rounds, the Individual Contest, the Team Contest, and Creative Thinking Contest.
 Each of these contests is described in more detail below.
 Teams will consist of 8 students and a maximum of 4 8th graders will be apart of each team.
 Schools are allowed to enter multiple teams, but final placements will be team-dependent, not school.
 Each student is allowed to use a calculator that is acceptable for use on the SAT.
 Students should have a calculator and writing utensils at their disposal.
 Any form of cheating, including but not limited to looking up questions, seeking help from unauthorized sources or sharing test questions, will not be tolerated and doing such will disqualify the student from the JHMC.

 Students participate at either their own grade level or one above it.
-For example, a 7th grader may participate in the 8th grade events, but an 8th grader may not participate in the 7th grade events.
+For example, anyone in 7th grade or below may participate in the 8th grade events, but an 8th grader may not participate in the 7th grade events.
 Students may participate at different levels in different events.
 Students below 7th grade may participate in any event.
 It is highly recommended that every team has 8 people so that they fill all the contest spots, but it is not required.